 Writing

 The Global and Comparative Literature program considers writing to be fundamental to the development of students’ intellectual, academic and professional lives.
 All students in the major are encouraged to perfect their writing skills at various stages of their academic career.
-Seniors must complete a senior research thesis project, in which they will have the opportunity to showcase the writing skills they have learned, including theoretical, critical, and analytical approaches to comparative literary criticism.

 Throughout the rest of their academic career at Georgetown, Majors are expected to take classes in at least two literary languages and to perfect their writing skills in these languages.